Category Archives: Events

 5 independent undergraduate research projects have been completed in the I^3T lab this semester.
 In these projects students investigated different elements of mobile augmented reality (AR), including edge-based integration of AR with low-end IoT devices, user perception of different types … Continue reading

-Posted in Augmented reality, Career, Communication networks, Demonstrations, Duke University, Edge computing, Internet of Things, Students, Undergraduate research | Comments Off on 5 Undergraduate Independent Study Projects On Mobile Augmented Reality Completed in Fall 2019
+Posted in Augmented reality, Career and Leadership, Communication networks, Demonstrations, Duke University, Edge computing, Internet of Things, Students and Mentorship, Undergraduate research | Comments Off on 5 Undergraduate Independent Study Projects On Mobile Augmented Reality Completed in Fall 2019

 Two Demos Showcased at ACM SenSys’19